 Next we have a character with no picture.
 Her name is Elizabeth, and her story is set in the World War II as well as the Orphan Train end.
 DON’T yell.
 LOL.
 I know now those two where ten years apart, without ever crossing.
 But I didn’t care.
 This story was inspired by “Letters From War” by Mark Shultz.

 Beth is partially why my name is Bethany.
 An orphan adopted by a wealthy lady who’s only son is away in the war, Beth ends up writing letters back and forth with Private Christian White for her adoptive mother, and gets to know the guy.
 Long story short she finds out that Christian was her only brother’s best friend, and the reason she was put up for the adoption she hated so long ago.

 I never completed this story, because I got the basic story down, and I can sit down and finish it any time I want.
 Focusing on forgiveness, being grounded in Christ, and over coming difficulties, this is one of the longest short stories I’ve written.

-And my WIP (those of you not familiar with writer lingo, that’s Work In Progress) one girl, one Man, one summer.
+And my WIP (those of you not familiar with writer lingo, that’s Work In Progress) Dewdrops and Butterflies.
 14-year-old Rose Wells is just a girl.
 A foster girl.
 Ok, a run-away foster girl.
 This books is written in three POVs (writer lingo, Point Of Views).
 First chapter is first person from Rose’s POV about her life as a run-away; second chapter first person from foster dad Alex Johnson’s POV; and the next chapter is third person, Rose’s life before her foster process, revealing the life she doesn’t admit, and what Alex doesn’t know.

 The story is mainly set the Johnson’s and state’s search for her, her life away, as she gets to know a Christian girl Angel, and blah blah blah.
 This is a really complex story because it’s still in work and my brain is a factory, trying to make everything play well together.